December 15, 1990: The day Gilbert and Wheaton had to be separated by an official in the midst of a heated match

 What next?
 An exhausted Gilbert loses to Sampras in the final

-He would also write a book, Winning Ugly, where he would explain his views on the game.
-After his coaching career would end, Gilbert would work as a TV commentator.
+Gilbert would also write a book, Winning Ugly, where he would explain his views on the game.
+After his coaching career would end, he would work as a TV commentator.
+In 2023, Gilbert joined Coco Gauff‘s team as a coach and helped her claim her first Grand Slam title at the US Open.

 David Wheaton’s best year would be 1991.
 That year, he would reach the Wimbledon semi-finals (defeated by Boris Becker, 6-4, 7-6, 7-5), climbing as high as world No 14, and at the end of the year, he would triumph at the Grand Slam Cup (defeating Michael Chang in the final, 7-5, 6-2, 6-4), a win that would by itself represent half of his total career earnings.
 Suffering multiple injuries, Wheaton would remain a top 50 player until 1997, but in six encounters, he would never defeat Gilbert.

-The controversial Grand Slam Cup would survive until 1999 but in 2000 it would be merged with the Masters Cup into one year-end tournament.
+The controversial Grand Slam Cup would survive until 1999 but in 2000 it would be merged with the Masters Cup (now known as the ATP Finals) into one year-end tournament.

 People in this post